 Under current Colombian law, payments of principal and interest on the debt securities are not subject to Colombian income or withholding tax, provided that the holder of the debt securities is not a Colombian resident and is not domiciled in Colombia.
 In addition, gains realized on the sale or other disposition of the debt securities will not be subject to Colombian income or withholding tax, provided that the holder of the debt securities is not a Colombian resident and is not domiciled in Colombia.
-There are no Colombian transfer, inheritance, gift or succession taxes applicable to the debt securities provided that the recipient of the debt securities is not a Colombian.
+There are no Colombian transfer, inheritance, gift or succession taxes applicable to the debt securities.